bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:33:53

 Yeah.
-We wanted to have a way to one, to, to just convert those kinds of wallets to descriptive wallets after we get rid of the legacy wallet.
+We wanted to have a way to one, to, to just convert those kinds of wallets to descriptor wallets after we get rid of the legacy wallet.
 And then we also want to have a smoothed-out deployment timeline.
-So We introduce Descriptive Wallets as a new thing, but it's not the default.
+So We introduce descriptor wallets as a new thing, but it's not the default.
 Then we change it to the default.
 Then we say, if you start loading a legacy wallet, we're going to tell you, hey, this thing is deprecated and it's going to go away eventually.
 And then we upgrade that later to, hey, this thing is deprecated and it's going to go away soon.